 Karen was born and raised in Hong Kong and immigrated to Canada with her parents and younger sister in her teenage years, and she committed her life to Jesus in her high school years.
 Since then, Karen has undertaken her role as a lay church leader in both local churches and the oversea churches through short-term missions.
 Throughout her service, she has worked with various age groups (children, youth, adults) and language groups (English, Cantonese, Mandarin, Spanish).
 Some of these groups may have operated in a segregated manner and worked separately.
 However, despite all the differences, Karen keeps noticing the beauty, potential, and opportunities by collaborating among these groups together to extend God’s kingdom and build each other up in the body of Christ of all ages – intergenerationally.
 Over the past two decades, she has actively taken part in worship, discipleship, spiritual formation, teaching, missions, and church leadership.
 Karen finds great pleasure in pursuing hiking and connecting with the natural environment during her free time.
 She also loves having her brewed coffee each morning to begin her day.

-Rev. Tanya Yuen has been in her role as Children and Family Ministries Associate at the Canadian Baptists of Ontario and Quebec since 2012.
-She oversees various training and resourcing initiatives for CBOQ churches seeking to draw out the giftedness of children and families in their midst.
+Rev. Tanya Yuen has served as Children and Family Ministries Associate with Canadian Baptists of Ontario and Quebec since 2012.
+In this role, she oversees training and resourcing initiatives for churches, helping them recognize and draw out the giftedness of children and families in their midst.

-She holds a Bachelor of Religious Education and a Master of Theological Studies from Tyndale University College & Seminary.
-She is a graduate of the Arrow Leadership Program.
-Tanya is currently pursing a Doctor of Practical Theology at McMaster Divinity College.
-Tanya also serves as Global Mentor for the Baptist World Alliance Horizons Children’s Ministry Course, a global, online training program.
+Tanya holds a Bachelor of Religious Education and a Master of Theological Studies from Tyndale University & Seminary and is a graduate of the Arrow Leadership Program.
+She is currently pursuing a Doctor of Practical Theology at McMaster Divinity College, where her research explores children’s spiritual formation within an intergenerational context.
+Tanya also serves as Global Mentor for the Baptist World Alliance Horizons Children’s Ministry Course, a worldwide online training program.